| by Steve

 archiving of digitally acquired images and delivery from servers

+on demand has no room for film.
 If you must shoot today, shooting on 35mm film is still not

 a bad choice given the systems in place to produce and distribute